tanrax/place-image-random/README.md

-Download random images with no width limit or tokens.
+Download random images with no download limit or tokens.
-You have 1000 images with 1000px width.
+You have 1000 jpg images with 1000px width.

 The range is from **1 to 1000**.
 If I wanted the first one I would use `1.jpg`.